 Embrace Imperfect Progress

-Your writing doesn’t have to be flawless—it just has to be written.
+At the end of the day, your writing doesn’t have to be flawless.
+It just has to be written.

 So take a deep breath, meet yourself with compassion, and start where you are.
 Your voice still matters.
 Your words are still inside you.